LSLSliushu/LSLSliushu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Shu Liu.
-I am a Hedrick Assistant Adjunct Professor in the Department of Mathematics at UCLA.
+I am an assistant professor in the Department of Mathematics at Florida State University.
+Before that, I was a Hedrick Assistant Adjunct Professor in the Department of Mathematics at UCLA.
 I obtained my Ph.D. from the Computational Science & Engineering program at Georgia Institute of Technology in 2022 under the supervision of Dr. Haomin Zhou.
 I obtained my Bachelor's degree in Mathematics from Zhejiang University in 2016.

 Here is my [CV](http://LSLSliushu.github.io/files/cv.pdf).